 Is Laser Tattoo Removal Effective?

-Laser Tattoo Removal is most commonly performed using lasers that react with the ink in the tattoo and break it down.
-The broken-down ink is then absorbed by the body, mimicking the natural fading that time or sun exposure would create.
-If you have a tattoo you regret, can no longer have, or simply want to get rid of, the Miami Center for Dermatology offers Laser Tattoo Removal using the latest technology.
+Laser tattoo removal uses laser technology that reacts with tattoo ink.
+The lasers break down the ink.
+The broken-down ink absorbs into the body and mimics the natural fading that time and sun exposure creates.
+Do you have a tattoo you regret, can no longer have, or simply want to get rid of?
+The Miami Center for Dermatology offers Laser Tattoo Removal using the latest technology.